younes-bd/ConductSecurityAudit/README.md

 <p align="center">
 conduct the audit: controls assessment <br/>

+Here are the completed exemplars along with an explanation of how the exemplars fulfill the expectations for the activity.
 Links to exemplars:

-Controls assessment exemplar
+- Controls assessment exemplar

-Compliance checklist exemplar
+- Compliance checklist exemplar